Learn how today’s advances can help you hear with restored clarity and renewed confidence.

 The report will also demonstrate which medications can contribute to hearing loss, describe what to do for a burst eardrum, and reveal how treating hearing loss can protect your brain from decline and possibly even from dementia.

-Inside Hearing Loss: A guide to prevention and treatment, you’ll discover:
+Inside Coping with Hearing Loss: A guide to prevention and treatment, you’ll discover: